pokt-network/pocket-js-LEGACY/doc/quickstart.md

 transactionSender = transactionSender as TransactionSender
 ```

-### How to send balance using Pocket
+### How to send a transaction using Pocket
-To send a balance we add 1 step to the whole process and that's it.
+To send a transaction we add 1 step to the whole process and that's it.

 ```
 // 3.
-Send Transaction.
+Send a transaction.
 const toAddress = "f81896be1964df0537a81274b4d2c9604124449e";
 const chainID = "testnet";
 const fee = "10000";